 Bear in mind that, high bounce rate kills a website’s SEO.

 This is different from the two metrics above.
 CTR is not a straightforward metric presented to you in your analytics.
 You need to be doing a simple math to compute this metrics.

 CTR is the percentage of visitors clicking on a specific hyperlink or call to action within your content.
 For example, you placed a hyperlink of “read more” within your content, the number of visitor who click the hyperlink over the total number of visitors who viewed your content is the CTR.

 The higher the CTR, the better your content is engaging with the audience.

 Assuming you are at the stage of after publishing your blog out in the battlefield.
 Despite it being polished over and over again, it still doesn’t fetch any positive results to your rank nor traffic.

-You think to yourself why is this happening to you?
+Do you think to yourself why is this happening to you?

-You need to know where your competitors are using their main keywords, and what are those keywords they are targeting that you might be missing out.
+Well, you’ll need to know where your competitors are using their main keywords, and what are those keywords they are targeting that you might be missing out.

 Your answer lies in WordGraph, the world’s first intelligent Word Vector Tool.
 It is one of the best tool to utilize after publishing your blog, and when you’re aiming to rank it at the top of the SERP.

 See, WordGraph is designed for you to analyze and compare you against top 10 ranking, by telling you what keywords to use.
 They show you the best content gap analysis and keyword composition to rank your site higher.